zlog-in/docs-1/docs/tutorials/crossword.md

 > **Tip:** If you're familiar with smart contract development, you may choose to jump straight into the [crossword source code](https://github.com/near-examples/near-crossword).

-## Version 0

 This version is really simple: the crossword owner designs a puzzle, and shares the hints along with a blank puzzle sheet to the players.
 Participants write down words that match the clues, and they fill in the puzzle.
-When complete, they have a seed phrase.
+When complete, they will use their answers to attempt to unlock a smart contract and receive the token prize inside.

 ```
 e.g.,